michal16295/tic_tac_toe/README.md

 # Tic Tac Toe

-This repository contains a smart and responsive Tic Tac Toe game, which can be played using mobile or computer.
+This repository contains a smart and responsive Tic Tac Toe game, which can be played using mobile or computer.<br />
-In the current version the user can only play against the computer.
+In the current version the user can only play against the computer.<br />
 The game is a "smart game" and is based on the "MinMax" algorithm.

 ## Running the game